-If temporary SMK shares are used for distribution of pre-operational keys, the same requirements apply to the set of those shares as to the smartcards holding the application keys, but these shares MUST be destroyed before the Application Keys can enter their Operational Period, and their chain of custody MUST be maintained until the time of destruction.
-During key distribution, the packages containing the temporary SMK shares MUST be split over several persons, so that no one courier can reassemble the key.
+If temporary SMK or Domain Key shares are used for distribution of pre-operational keys, the same requirements apply to the set of those shares as to the smartcards or backup HSMs holding the application keys, but these shares MUST be destroyed before the Application Keys can enter their Operational Period, and their chain of custody MUST be maintained until the time of destruction.
+During key distribution, the packages containing the temporary SMK or Domain Key shares MUST be split over several persons, so that no one courier can reassemble the key.